Riddhi0501/Revenue-Generation-in-Hospitality-Domain/README.md

 ## Usage
 The dashboard offers an interactive interface for users to explore revenue insights.
 To use:
 1. Download the Power BI file.
-2. Connect the dashboard to your dataset or data source.
+2. Connect the dashboard to the dataset( 5 csv files provided) or data source.
+3. DAX formulas used are provided in the file metric list.xlsx.
+4. meta_deta_hositality explains all about the columns in all excel files.
-3. Explore various visualizations, filters, and insights provided.
+5. Explore various visualizations, filters, and insights provided.
+6. There is a full presentation of this project in the file revenue generation.pptx

 ## Data Source
 https://codebasics.io/challenge/codebasics-resume-project-challenge